ryan-mcclue/musings/projects/wc-experiment.md

 optimisation requires specialised knowledge of platform and is time consuming performance-aware programming works towards optimisation, just not all the way

-also, algorithmic optimisation is not necessarily performance aware programming (i.e. might involve math etc.)
+Distinction between, algorithmic optimisation is not necessarily performance aware programming (i.e. might involve math etc.)
 We are learning about CPU mental model

 when timing code, repeat; this will give time to show what it's like when cache is primed